Educational Strategy: A Guide to Frameworks and Success

 Using PESTLE Analysis, an educational strategist can map out the Political, Economic, Social, Technological, Legal, and Environmental factors affecting their school.
 Is a new regulation about to change your funding?
 Are demographic shifts reducing your local student pool?

 To understand the competitive environment, we look to Porter’s Five Forces.
 This helps you analyze the threat of new online competitors or the bargaining power of students who have more choices than ever.
-Finally, a Value Chain Analysis allows you to look internally.
-From admissions to alumni relations, where are you creating value, and where are you wasting resources?

 Phase 2: Strategic Analysis